 - Set up the python environment and required packages.

 - The task's script/code is executed.

 While the agent is running, it continuously reports system metrics to the ClearML Server.
-You can monitor these metrics in the Workers and Queues page.
+You can monitor these metrics in the Orchestration page.

 Installing an Agent on machines allows it to monitor all the machine's status (GPU / CPU / Memory / Network / Disk IO).
 When managing multiple machines, this allows users to have an overview of their HW resources: the status of each machine, the expected workload on each machine, etc.

 You can organize your queues according to resource usage.
 Say you have a single-GPU machine.
 You can create a queue called

 single-gpu-queue and assign the machine's agent, as well as other single-GPU agents to that queue.
 This way you will know